SantoriniDave.com

 The beach in front of Iria Beach Art Hotel (my favorite beach hotel in Naxos) at Agia Anna Beach.

-Naxos Beaches: Tips & Advice
+Naxos Beaches: My Advice

 • Naxos is surrounded by wonderful beaches.
 The best beaches are generally on the west coast and tend to get prettier, quieter, and have better sand the farther south you travel.